Mayor of Liverpool: Mayor for Liverpool City Region

-A number of commentators had expressed disappointment that the mayor's remit does not cover the entire metropolitan area of Liverpool, or the Liverpool City Region.
+A number of commentators had expressed disappointment that the mayor's remit did not cover the entire metropolitan area of Liverpool, or the Liverpool City Region.
 A 2011 report by former Deputy Prime Minister Michael Heseltine and Terry Leahy argued that a directly elected mayor should cover the six districts of the Liverpool City Region.
 The report argued that "in marketing terms Liverpool is a world class brand" and "it would be perverse to do other than embrace the wider area within an identity recognised across the globe."

 After opposition from the boroughs of Wirral, St Helens and Sefton, the idea of a city region mayor was dropped.
 Minister for Cities, Greg Clark, ruled out the move as "too difficult for now", citing the need for fresh primary legislation and a reorganisation of local government boundaries as practical barriers to the concept.

 In November 2015, the Liverpool City Region Combined Authority agreed to a devolution deal with government that resulted in the creation of a 'metro mayor' for the city region.
 Elections were held in 2017, and Steve Rotheram was elected.

 Elections

-The mayor is elected by the supplementary vote system for a period of four years.
+The mayor was elected by the supplementary vote system for a period of four years.
 Each voter lists both a first and second choice candidate.
 If no-one gets more than 50% of the vote the second choices are allocated to the top two candidates.

 2021

 Background

 In December 2020, Mayor Joe Anderson was arrested on suspicion of bribery and witness intimidation; he said he would not seek re-election.
 Deputy Mayor Wendy Simon exercised the powers and duties of the office of Mayor of Liverpool from 2020 to 2021 after Anderson temporarily stepped aside in December 2020.
 Although Anderson formally remained as Mayor until the end of his term, Simon performed Anderson's duties.

-A referendum in Liverpool will be held in 2023 on the continuation of the mayoralty.
+A referendum in Liverpool was held in 2023 on the continuation of the mayoralty.